Berat Luş

-Berat Luş (Berat Lushi; born 20 April 2007) is a Turkish professional footballer who plays as a winger for the Trendyol 1.Lig club Esenler Erokspor.
+Berat Luş (Berat Lushi; born 20 April 2007) is a Turkish professional footballer who plays as a winger for the TFF 1.
+Lig club Esenler Erokspor on loan from Galatasaray.

 Early life and youth career

 Berat Luş was born in Fatih, Istanbul, Turkey.
 He began playing football with the youth academy of Güngören Atletik Spor in 2016 and joined Galatasaray's youth academy in 2018, where he developed until signing his first professional contract.

 Club career

 Galatasaray

 On 8 October 2024, he signed his first professional contract with Galatasaray, a deal running until 30 June 2027.
 He made his senior and professional debut with Galatasaray in the Süper Lig as a substitute in a 5–1 win over Kayserispor on 22 December 2024.

 Esenler Erokspor (loan)

 On 27 July 2025, he signed a 1-year loan contract with Esenler Erokspor.
 On 30 August 2025, Luş scored his first goal for Esenler Erokspor in a 2–0 league win against Ümraniyespor.
 On 25 September 2025, at the age of 18, Luş scored four goals in a 5–0 league win over İstanbulspor, marking a notable performance early in his senior career.